Resende-Lab/Peixoto_2023_Simulation_based_decision/README.md

 iii.
 GS: Genomic selection breeding program with parents of the new cycle coming from the top ranked individuals at the first testcross.
 iv.
 GSe: Genomic selection breeding program with parents of the new cycle selected from the top ranked individuals in F3/F5 populations.

-**GS_vs_HTP folder**: This folder has the script for the second question of the paper: the feasibility of implementation of genomic selection and high-throughput phenotyping in a hybrid breeding program.
+**2.HTP_vs_GS folder**: This folder has the script for the second question of the paper: the feasibility of implementation of genomic selection and high-throughput phenotyping in a hybrid breeding program.

 Four scenarios were evaluated (all with early selection, i.e., parents of the new cycle selected from the top ranked individuals in F3/F5 populations):